 We'd love it if you shared the recipe with your friends on social media!

 - 2 large egg whites

-- In a small heavy saucepan, combine the honey, sugar and water.
-Heat over low heat, stirring constantly until the sugar is dissolved.
-Bring the mixture to a boil and cook for an additional 2 minutes.
-In a slow, steady, thin stream beat the honey mixture into the egg whites.
-Continue beating until the meringue cools, about five minutes.
-Meringue should be glossy and relatively stiff.
+- In a 1-quart saucepan, combine the water, sugar and honey over low heat, stirring constantly until the sugar is dissolved.
+Bring the mixture to a boil and cook for 2 minutes.

 - In a slow, steady stream, beat the hot honey mixture into the egg whites until well blended.
 Continue beating the meringue on high speed for at least 5 minutes or until the meringue cools to room temperature.

 - In a separate bowl (with clean beaters), beat the cream and almond extract until thick and creamy (to a soft peak stage), about the consistency of sour cream.